GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/install.md

     The Gluu Server does **not** support package updates/upgrades via Linux package management (i.e. using commands like `# yum update` or `# apt-get update`).
 For upgrade instructions, see the [upgrade docs](../upgrade/index.md).

+## Backups
+Sometimes things go wrong!
+And it can be difficult to troubleshoot issues if the steps to reproduce the issue are not clearly documented.
+This is why we **always** recommend creating [backups of your Gluu Server](../operation/backup.md).

 ## Uninstallation
 For Ubuntu 14/16, and Debian 8: